Local School District Websites

 Your Realtor will advise a price range in which similar homes recently sold.
 Together, you and your Realtor will prepare an offer on a document called Standard Agreement for the Sale of Real Estate.
 It will not become an agreement of sale until all parties have signed and dated.

-Be prepared for possible negotiation of the price and/or terms in your offer.
+Be prepared for possible negotiation of the price of the home for sale and/or terms in your offer.

 We will advise you of your next steps should your offer be accepted.
 It’s important to be prepared to address these steps quickly.